vonKristoff/Twitter-Bookmarks/README.md

 ###Testing the app

 The Twitter application makes a callback to `localhost:8888/twitter/index.php`, so like me please run **MAMP** at std port and deploy the code to the **twitter** directory as seen above in the callback.
+This will create issues if you try running this on a mobile, as it wont know where localhost is.
+Sorry.

 ###Application design